All Episodes

 Well, everything's political at some point to some degree.

-Well, the answer to that is no, no, and no, for the following reasons.
+Well, the answer to that is no, no, and no for the following reasons.

 Number one, it seems that the Atlantic Coast communities have their act together a little better than New Orleans and Louisiana did.

-It seems that we have uh somewhat more talented elected leadership along these states than Louisiana and New Orleans did.
+It seems that we have somewhat more talented elected leadership along these states than Louisiana and New Orleans did.

 It seems that even the Atlantic coast of the United States is not below sea level as New Orleans was where they chose to build a city anyway.

-And I love New Orleans, God bless New Orleans.
+And I love New Orleans.

 Hope you all are doing well.

-But the real reason this is not going to be another Katrina, is you could have every single element of Katrina.
+But the real reason this is not going to be another Katrina is you could have every single element of Katrina.

 You know it's coming, but tons of people don't leave.